LEARNAcademy/syllabus/rails/rails-api.md

 - Can see one animal with all its associated sightings
   - Hint: Checkout [this example](https://github.com/learn-co-students/js-rails-as-api-rendering-related-object-data-in-json-v-000#using-include) on how to include associated records
-- Can see all the all sightings during a given time period
+- Can see all the sightings during a given time period
   - Hint: Your controller can use a range to look like this:

 ```ruby